ayojava/VideoService/VideoServer-WsApiTest-NoAuth/README-HowTo.txt

 How to run this test (from the command line)
 --------------------------------------------

-$ gradle test           # runs the test
+$ gradle test -i [ -Dserver.url=<the_servers_url> ]           # runs the test

+If you don't specify the server.url the test uses http://localhost:9000 as default.

 How to import the project into IntelliJ
 ---------------------------------------

-$ activator gen-idea    # generates IntelliJ project files

 - Open IntelliJ
 - Select "File -> New Project -> Project from Existing Sources"